Kso6/Space-Pirates-Sharks-Web/docs/DNS-SETUP.md

 ### Step 1: Sign Up for Cloudflare

 1. Go to [cloudflare.com](https://cloudflare.com)
-2. Add your site: `globalsharks.wiki`
+2. Add your site: Your domain
 3. Choose Free plan

-### Step 2: Update Nameservers in Porkbun
+### Step 2: Update Nameservers in Your Registrar

 Cloudflare will provide custom nameservers like:

 - `alice.ns.cloudflare.com`
 - `bob.ns.cloudflare.com`

-**In Porkbun:**
+**In your domain registrar:**

-1. Domain Management → globalsharks.wiki
+1. Domain Management → Your domain
 2. Authoritative Nameservers
-3. Change from Porkbun nameservers to Cloudflare nameservers
+3. Change from default nameservers to Cloudflare nameservers

-⚠️ **Warning:** This changes DNS management from Porkbun to Cloudflare!
+⚠️ **Warning:** This changes DNS management from your registrar to Cloudflare!

 ### Step 3: Configure DNS in Cloudflare

-Add the DNS records for your hosting provider (GitHub Pages, Netlify, or Vercel) in the Cloudflare dashboard instead of Porkbun.
+Add the DNS records for your hosting provider (GitHub Pages, Netlify, or Vercel) in the Cloudflare dashboard instead of your registrar.

 ### Step 4: Enable SSL